 The End-to-End Java App Development Process

 Java developers go through four steps to make code changes: rebuild, server startup, redeploy, and test.
-Each step can take anywhere from just a few seconds to several minutes to complete, depending on the size of the application and the changes being made.
+Each step can take anywhere from just a few seconds to several minutes to complete, depending on the size of the application, the changes being made and the java development environment.
 Approximately one month of developer time is spent waiting for redeploys to complete on a yearly basis.

 Identify Where Time is Being Wasted in Java Application Development